 \section{Conclusions and Outlook}

 Motivated by the intriguing magnetic properties of BaCo$_2$(AsO$_4$)$_2$ (BCAO), we investigate the ferro–antiferromagnetic $J_1$–$J_3$ Heisenberg model on the honeycomb lattice.
-To properly address the frustrated ferromagnetism intrinsic to this model, we develop a generalized Schwinger-boson mean-field theory ($g$-SBMFT) capable of treating ferromagnetic and antiferromagnetic interactions on an equal footing.
-In this framework, the set of mean-field parameters is enlarged to include both triplet pairing and singlet hopping channels, in addition to the conventional singlet pairing and triplet hopping terms already present in the standard $s$-SBMFT.
-This extension enables a unified description of competing exchange processes and allows us to derive the complete phase diagram of the $J_1$–$J_3$ Heisenberg model, together with its dynamical magnetic properties directly relevant to experimental observations on BCAO.
+To properly address the frustrated ferromagnetism intrinsic to this model, we develop a generalized Schwinger-boson mean-field theory (gSBMFT) capable of treating FM and AFM interactions on an equal footing.
+Within this framework, the set of mean-field parameters is enlarged to include both triplet pairing and singlet hopping channels, in addition to the conventional singlet pairing and triplet hopping terms present in the standard SBMFT.
+This extension enables a unified description of competing exchange processes and allows us to determine the complete phase diagram of the $J_1$–$J_3$ Heisenberg model, together with its dynamical magnetic properties directly relevant to experimental observations on BCAO.

-Classically the model displays FM and ZZ phases at weak $J_3/|J_1|$ and large $J_3/|J_1|$, respectively, with an intermediate spiral phase arising in a small parameter region between them.
-Instead, our phase diagram displays an intermediate dZZ phase consistent with our ED calculations on small clusters and previous DMRG on finite cylinders (with $16^2$ sites).
-Since our approach can reach, in practical terms, the thermodynamic limit (cluster sizes of 48$^2$) it provides strong evidence of the existence of a dZZ phase in the $J_1-J_3$ model.
-The fact that this dZZ order is different from the intermediate spiral phase found classically indicates the prominent role of quantum fluctuations and an underlying order-from-disorder mechanism which stabilizes the dZZ phase.
-We note that the triplet pairing channels included in our approach are crucial for the stabilization of the dZZ phase.
-This avoids the difficulty of describing ferromagnetism in SBMFT at $T=0$ on arbitrarily large clusters without violating the boson number constraint \cite{feldner_ferromagnetic_2011}.
+Classically, the model displays FM and ZZ phases (see Fig. \ref{fig05} (a)) at small and large $x$, respectively, with an intermediate spiral phase appearing in a narrow parameter region between them.
+In contrast, our phase diagram exhibits an intermediate dZZ phase, consistent with our ED calculations on small clusters and previous DMRG studies on finite cylinders (with up to $16^2$ sites) \cite{jiang_quantum_2023}.
+Since our approach can reach, in practical terms, the thermodynamic limit (cluster sizes up to $48^2$), it provides strong evidence for the existence of a dZZ phase (see Fig. \ref{fig05} (b)) in the $J_1$–$J_3$ model.
+The fact that this dZZ order differs from the classical intermediate spiral phase highlights the prominent role of quantum fluctuations and points to an underlying order-by-disorder mechanism that stabilizes the dZZ phase.
+We also note that the triplet pairing channels included in our approach are crucial for stabilizing the dZZ phase, as they allow a consistent treatment of ferromagnetic correlations within SBMFT at $T=0$ without violating the boson number constraint treated on average on arbitrarily large clusters~\cite{feldner_ferromagnetic_2011}.